-The Public Health Agency (PHA) Health Protection team has developed this report with the primary focus of looking at the demographic characteristics (age, sex, geographical location, deprivation) of people affected by the virus.
+The Public Health Agency (PHA) Health Protection team has developed this report with the primary focus of looking at the demographic characteristics (age, sex and geographical location) of people affected by the virus.
 It also looks at some of the wider impact of the virus on the healthcare system, comparing recent trends in activity with historic norms.